bhumii-ka/Deimos_task3_A/README.md

   ```
   rosrun turtlebot3_gazebo aruco_detect.py
   ```
-  Or you can launch it along with the world by adding the following in the launch file of the world before closing the <launch> tag
+  Or you can launch it along with the world by adding the following in the launch file of the world before `</launch>` tag
   ```
   <node name= "aruco_detect" pkg= "turtlebot3_gazebo" type="aruco_detect.py" output="screen" required = "true"/>
   ```